abhijitsingh456/read-pdf-table/README.md

 # read-pdf-table
-To covert tables from PDF files to csv file
+To covert tables from PDF files to csv file.

-added a line
+1. Asks for a file path to be entered specifying the pdf file.

+2. Asks for the page numbers from which you want to retrieve the tables